ferdinh/python-scripts/README.md

 This project uses __pytest__ as the testing framework.

-To run the tests, you need to install pytest module into your machine using the command `pip install -U pytest`.
+To run the tests, you need to install pytest module into your machine using the command `pip install -U pytest` or refer to "Dependecies" section.
-To install the module into specific version such as python 3.6, you may use `python3.6 -m pip install pytest` or suffix the targeted version.
+To install the module into specific version such as python 3.6, you can use `python3.6 -m pip install pytest` or suffix the targeted version.

 After installing, you can check the version installed using `pytest --version`.